Need to talk? Call 1800 882 436.

 Will a period affect the taste of my breastmilk?

-If you notice that your baby fusses at your breast when you have your period, it might be a sign that it tastes different temporarily.
-If you are concerned about anything related to breastfeeding, you can speak with a lactation consultant (health professional who specialises in breastfeeding).
+If you notice that your baby fusses at your breast when you have your period, it might be a sign that it tastes different.
+Usually these changes are only for a short time.

 When is it OK to use tampons again after pregnancy?